Saoussen-CH/production-ready-MLOps-on-GCP/README.md

   - Initialize Terraform.
   - Apply Terraform configurations to deploy changes.

-For details on setting up CI/CD, see [this guide](./docs/AUTOMATION.md).
+For details on setting up CI/CD, see [this guide](./docs/cicd-configuration-guide.md).

+## CT Pipelines Overview

+### 1. `schedule-pipelines.yaml`

+- **Purpose**: Schedule training and prediction pipelines to run on a specified cron schedule using the Vertex AI Scheduling API.

+- **Key Tasks**:

+- Install Poetry and project dependencies.
+- Navigate to the source directory.
+- Run the scheduling script for training and prediction pipelines.
+- Schedule the pipelines using the provided cron expressions and environment variables.

 ## Putting it all together

 For a full walkthrough of the journey from changing the ML pipeline code to having it scheduled and running in production, please see the guide [here](./docs/Production.md).